DisnakeCommunity/disnake-compass/README.md

 - Smoothly integrates with disnake,
 - Uses an intuitive dataclass-like syntax to create stateless persistent components,
 - `custom_id` matching, conversion, and creation are automated for you,
-- (Example pending) Allows you to implement custom RegEx for your listeners if you need more customized behavior.

 Installing
 ----------